yasoob/intermediatePython/decorators.rst

 Did you get it?
 We just applied the previously learned principles.
 This is exactly what the decorators do in Python!
-They wrap a function and modify its behaviour in one way or the another.
-Now you might be wondering that we did not use the @ anywhere in our code?
+They wrap a function and modify its behaviour in one way or another.
+Now you might be wondering why we did not use the @ anywhere in our code?
 That is just a short way of making up a decorated function.
 Here is how we could have run the previous code sample using @.